iam-GaneshReddy/Maven-project/README.md

 # Maven-project
-Developing an application by using maven
+Developed an application by using maven